-- a.
-All Employer shall ensure that Workers attend a fit for purpose Safety training.
+- All Employer shall ensure that Workers attend a fit for purpose Safety training.
 This training may be conducted by the Safety Officer, DOLE accredited Safety Training Organizations, Safety Practitioners or Safety Consultants; and - b.
-Where applicable, TESDA training and certifications, shall be required for special kind of works (e.g., Electrician, Scaffold Erector, Rigger Crane Operator etc.).
+Where applicable, TESDA training and certifications, shall be required for special kind of works (i.e., Electrician, Scaffold Erector, Rigger Crane Operator etc.).